nearform/nscale-docs/setup-guides/aws-setup-guide.md

 ## Github

-`nscale` uses both and git and Github extensively, in order for commands like `nsd system clone` to work.
+`nscale` uses both and git and Github extensively, in order for commands like `nscale system clone` to work.
 We need to have the git user name and email set to our Github login and have `ssh-keys` set up with Github.

 To set our Github use and email we do: